Mike Baldwin (Coronation Street)

-The follow up of his affair with Deirdre triggered a longstanding feud between Mike and Ken, with the rivalry between them dominating the show's impact for the next two decades.
-This continued as Mike would later go on to marry Ken's daughter Susan (Wendy Jane Walker), which ultimately led to the two arch-enemies going on a custody battle for Mike and Susan's son Adam (Iain De Caestecker) following her death in 2001.
-At times, however, Ken and Mike were often forced to work together in events which saw Deirdre being wrongfully imprisoned by her fraudulent new love interest Jon Lindsay (Owen Aaronovitch) in 1998 and then the two rivals later becoming hostages in an armed robbery at Fresco's Supermarket in 2000.
+The follow-up of their love triangle with Deirdre created a longstanding feud between Mike and Ken, with the rivalry between the two men dominating the show's impact for over the next two decades.
+This involved Mike meddling in Ken's subsequent relationships with the latter's old mistress Wendy Crozier (Roberta Kerr) and later with the former's old flame Maggie Redman (Jill Kerman) respectively.
+At one point, Mike went on to marry Ken's daughter Susan (Wendy Jane Walker) and it ultimately led to the two arch-enemies going on a custody battle for Mike and Susan's son Adam (Iain De Caestecker) following her death in 2001.
+However, there were times where Ken and Mike were often forced to work together in events which saw Deirdre being wrongfully imprisoned by her fraudulent former love interest Jon Lindsay (Owen Aaronovitch) in 1998 and then the two rivals later becoming hostages in an armed robbery at Fresco's Supermarket in 2000.

-In his other major storylines, Mike issued a short-lived marriage of convenience with his second spouse Jackie Ingram (Shirin Taylor); established a much-more prolonging marriage with his third spouse Alma Sedgewick (Amanda Barrie) that progressively lasted until the pair's divorce and Alma's eventual death of cervical cancer; instigated a competitive conflict with fellow nemesis Don Brennan (Geoffrey Hinsliff) that culminated with the latter kidnapping Alma and then plotting to kill Mike on many unsuccessful attempts; divorced his fourth spouse Linda Sykes (Jacqueline Pirie) after their ill-fated marriage collapsed as a result Linda's gold-digging agenda that gradually emerged ever since she cheated on Mike with his long-lost son Mark Redman (Paul Fox); and formed a close companionship with his supposed nephew Danny (Bradley Walsh) and his family after it had slowly transpired that Danny was actually Mike's son.
+In his other major storylines, Mike conducted a short-lived marriage of convenience with his second spouse Jackie Ingram (Shirin Taylor); established a much-more prolonged marriage with his third wife Alma Halliwell (Amanda Barrie) that progressively lasted until the pair's divorce and Alma's eventual death of cervical cancer; triggered a dangerous conflict with fellow nemesis Don Brennan (Geoffrey Hinsliff) that culminated with the latter kidnapping Alma and then attempting to kill Mike in their final confrontation; formed a complicated romance his fourth spouse Linda Sykes (Jacqueline Pirie) after their ill-fated marriage collapsed as a result Linda's gold-digging agenda that gradually emerged ever since she cheated on Mike with his long-lost son Mark (Paul Fox); and formed a close companionship with Danny (Bradley Walsh) along with the latter's family after it had slowly transpired that Danny is actually Mike's son.